 You can include in medical expenses amounts you pay for eyeglasses and contact lenses needed for medical reasons.
-See Contact Lenses, earlier for more information.
-You can also include fees paid for eye examinations.
+See Contact Lenses, earlier, for more information.

 Eye Surgery

 You can include in medical expenses the amount you pay for eye surgery to treat defective vision, such as laser eye surgery or radial keratotomy.